 Staying in the tradition of "firsts", the Manteo Fire Department was the first on the Outer Banks, dating back to its start in 1928.
 According to Vernon Davis, a charter member of the department, they were little more than a bucket brigade, as they pulled an old chemical tanker around town by hand, to fight fires.

-Home History Members Stations Apparatus Photos Events Public Safety Links
+Home History Stations Apparatus Public Safety Links

 Roanoke Island Volunteer Fire Department